Types of Stone Flooring for Your Home

 Cons of Travertine Tile Flooring:

-• It scratches easier and stains without treatment.
+• It scratches more easily and stains without treatment.

-• Travertine stone is very permeable and has a lot of holes which leads to absorb water and show signs of wear and tear after a while.
+• Travertine stone is very permeable and has a lot of holes which leads to absorbing water and showing signs of wear and tear after a while.

-• Travertine is vulnerable to stains from different acidic food.
+• Travertine is vulnerable to stains from different acidic foods.

 5. Limestone Flooring